kennyjhcheng/The-Digital-Closet/README.md

 * You can reload the state of the application by logging in with the user-specific credentials
     * loaded data is user-specific

+---

+## Phase 4
+### Phase 4: Task 2
+> Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+> You must have one test for the case where the exception is expected and another where the exception is not expected.
+* An exception that I designed for my project is the DuplicateClothingException
+* A method that throws this exception is the addClothing(Clothing clothing) method in the Closet class of my model
+* An example of when this exception is caught is in gui.tabbedframe.closetpane.AddClothingButtonListener
+    * when adding a clothing, if the clothing already exists in the closet, exception is thrown, and a message is displayed to the user informing them that this clothing already exists
+* This is tested in the test.model.ClosetTests Class in which:
+    * testAddClothingMultipleNoException is a test case where no exception is expected
+    * testAddClothingExpectDuplicateClothingException is a test case where the exception is expected